laminlabs/laminhub-public/docs/service-endpoints.md

-# Service Endpoints and IP Whitelisting
+# Service endpoints and IP whitelisting

 This document provides information about the service endpoints available and the required outbound IP addresses that need to be whitelisted to access our services.

-## Service Endpoints
+## Service endpoints

 Our services are available in the following regions with the respective API URLs and outbound IPs: